Collage-CMS/mu/README.md

 <foo/>
 ```

-Every `tag` that starts with `$` is considered a special node.
-Special nodes with a tag different from `$comment`, `$pi`, or `$cdata` will be dropped when generating markup.
+Every tag name that starts with `$` is considered a special node.
+Special nodes other than the ones mentioned above will be quietly disappear from the generated markup.

-A CDATA node will not escape it's content as is usual in XML and HTML.
+A `$cdata` node will not escape it's content as is usual in XML and HTML.
+A `$raw` node is very useful for adding string content that already contains markup.

 ### Namespaces